-"A great alternative to PE, which allows you to get additional qualifications, such as coaching and first aid training.
+"A great alternative to PE.
 It's a practical and enjoyable subject, that unifies sport and learning!"

 A Level Religious Studies

 The study of Religious Studies underpins the study of many other subjects.
 You cannot truly understand history or politics without understanding where these ideas come from.
 Religious Studies gives context to other areas of study but it also provides essential skills that universities and employers will be seeking such as being able to analyse arguments from a range of different perspectives, and think critically.
 It combines well with subjects such as English, Psychology, Politics and History, to Maths, Physics and Biology.